 Why Patients Choose This Injection

 Trigger point pain makes it difficult for people to go about their daily lives.
-Patients commonly choose trigger shot for pain relief because their injury or pain won’t resolve using traditional self-care treatments.
+Patients commonly choose trigger shots for pain relief because their injury or pain won’t resolve using traditional self-care treatments.
 Some may opt to try prescription pain medication first and haven’t achieved sufficient pain relief with them.

 The muscles at a trigger point aren’t able to relax, which is why they are particularly sensitive and won’t respond to other types of treatment.
 Trigger point injections help the point to relax, which helps with trigger point relief and lessens pain.
 People who receive an injection due to injury can return to therapy and move toward healing or to a desired amount of function.